 In 1920, Liberal Arturo Alessandri narrowly won the presidential election on the promise of broad reforms, though once he was in office, his initiatives were largely blocked by the legislature.
 In a bid to force the passage of reforms, the military removed Alessandri from office in 1925 only to reinstate him 6 months later.
-With the military's backing, Alessandri's administration then passed a new constitution that established a presidential republic, separated church and state, and enacted labor and welfare reforms.
+With the military's backing, Alessandri's administration then passed a new Constitution that established a presidential republic, separated church and state, and enacted labor and welfare reforms.

 For the next several years, Army Col Carlos Ibáñez del Campo played an important role in politics.
 After serving in cabinet-level positions under President Alessandri, Ibáñez rigged the 1927 presidential election, winning 97% of the vote.
-During his 4 years as a military dictator, Ibáñez founded Chile's Air Force, reorganized the police into a unified national body (the carabineros - see p.
-7 of Political and Social Relations), and settled disputes with Peru from the War of the Pacific.
+During his 4 years as a military dictator, Ibáñez founded Chile's Air Force, reorganized the police into a unified national body (the carabineros - see Political and Social Relations), and settled disputes with Peru from the War of the Pacific.
 However, he also repressed unions and ousted or intimidated his political opponents.
-After the worldwide Great Depression that began in economy to crumble, a wave of public unrest compelled Ibáñez to flee to Argentina in 1931.
+After the worldwide Great Depression that began in 1929 caused global demand for Chile's exports to shrink and its economy to crumble, a wave of public unrest compelled Ibáñez to flee to Argentina in 1931.